confused-Techie/atom-backend/docs/writingIntegrationTests.md

 - has-all-stars
   * Token: "all-star-token"

-## GitHub Pages avialable on 'GitHub'
+## GitHub Pages available on 'GitHub'

 For the `git.js` tests, because those interact with GitHub exclusively, the solution to mock these tests is to startup a mock GitHub API server when running tests in that file exclusively.
 It's important to note, that when running other integration tests that rely on `git.js`